rumangerst/OpenInftyLoop/docs/index.md

 exclusive to mobile platforms.
 Just install the program, start it to play.

-The goal of each level is to complete the curve by rotating the tiles on the map by clicking on them.
+The goal of each level is to complete the curves on the map by clicking on them.

 # Features